alan-ppl/alan/README.md

 * Syntax for Timeseries

-Components:
-*TorchDimDist

-Algorithm:
-* Sample from Q with a single K-dimension:
-  - Needs to know K-dimension.
-  - May permute/resample the input variables, depending on the scheme.
-  - Don't sample enumerate variables.
-* Convert single K-dimension to multiple K-dimensions.
-* Compute logQ.
-  - Need to know the K-dimension associated with each variable.
-  - Needs to know the resampling scheme.
-* Compute logP (log_prob doesn't need to know K-dimensions).
-* Take difference logP - logQ
-* Reduce

 Groups:
   * groups are denoted in programs using ab = Group(a=alan.Normal(0,1), b=alan.Normal('a', 2))
   * groups only appear in Q (as they're all about sampling the approximate posterior, they don't make sense in P).